 - Original Article: articles of interest to its readership that appeal to practicing gastroenterologists and scientists working in academic institutions and in industry who focus on the study of the digestive organs including the gastrointestinal tract, pancreas, and hepatobiliary system.
-Four major categories are welcome: - 1) Medical education and practice, focusing on the delivery of medical care, disease classification, health outcomes, health quality measurement tools, and other aspects of health services research, and on educational topics such as fellow training and other issues concerning gastrointestinal fellowship programs. - 2) Diversity and inclusion in GI, addressing issues centered around gender and racial diversity primarily among GI trainees and faculty but also inclusive of all related topics of interest to the DDS readership.
+Three major categories are welcome: - 1) Medical education and practice, focusing on the delivery of medical care, disease classification, health outcomes, health quality measurement tools, and other aspects of health services research, and on educational topics such as issues such as fellow training concerning gastrointestinal fellowship programs. - 2) Basic/translational, which encompasses experimental animal research and research on clinical subjects or material using non-standard analyses and testing fundamental mechanisms. - 3) Clinical articles, which can include meta-analyses, clinical trials of any design, biomarker studies, and any other clinically-based research of interest to our readership.
+Industry-sponsored articles will be considered provided that the relationship is clearly disclosed in the manuscript.
+An original article deemed of particular significance that is briefer than is usual may be reclassified as a brief report at the editor's discretion. - Correspondence: concise opinions on papers published in DDS online within the past six months.

-- 3) Basic/translational, which encompasses experimental animal research and research on clinical subjects or material using non-standard analyses and testing of fundamental mechanisms. - 4) Clinical articles, which can include meta-analyses and systematic reviews, clinical trials of any design, biomarker studies, and any other clinically-based research of interest to our readership.
-Industry-sponsored articles will be considered provided that the relationship to the sponsor is clearly disclosed in the manuscript.
-An original article deemed of particular significance that is briefer than is usual may be reclassified as a "Brief Report" at the editor's discretion. - Review: Comprehensive and thoroughly referenced coverage of basic or clinical topics.
-Industry-sponsored reviews will be considered provided that the relationship to the sponsor is clearly disclosed in the manuscript and if industry-sponsored professional writers have made no substantial contribution to its preparation. - Correspondence: concise opinions on papers published in DDS online within the past six months. - Image of the Month: an image of particular interest and novelty illustrating a clinical or basic science finding.
+• Image of the Month: an image of particular interest and novelty illustrating a clinical or basic science finding.
+Submissions should be limited to a maximum of 100 words, 2 images, and 3 references.

-Please note that while DDS published case reports in the past, this article type is no longer accepted for consideration.
+Please note that while DDS published case reports and uninvited reviews in the past, these article types are no longer accepted for consideration.